-Trump Medical Exam Results ‘Excellent’ But Full Details May Not Be Released By White House
+Trump Medical Exam Results ‘Excellent,’ But Full Details May Not Be Released By White House

 Doctors will get the results of the tests in a few days, but the details may never be known if the White House decides to limit the information that is released publicly.
 Although a media briefing is scheduled for Tuesday, reporters in attendance may only learn basic information about Trump’s physical exam.

-According to the New York Times, The White House decides what data will be released and President Trump is “not compelled to release any information.”
+According to the New York Times, the White House decides what data will be released and President Trump is “not compelled to release any information.”

-The last time information about Donald Trump’s physical health was released to the public was in September 2016.
-According to CNBC, the president’s personal physician stated, via a letter, that Trump, who is 6’3″ tall, weighed in at 236 pounds and his tests for blood pressure, blood sugar, and cholesterol were “within the normal range.”
+The last time information about Donald Trump’s physical health was released to the public was in September, 2016.
+According to CNBC, the president’s personal physician stated, via a letter, that Trump, who is six-foot, three-inches tall, weighed in at 236 pounds and his tests for blood pressure, blood sugar, and cholesterol were “within the normal range.”

-After President Trump’s physical exam at Walter Reed National Military Medical Center, he traveled to his Palm Beach, Florida estate where he will stay through Monday.
+After President Trump’s physical exam at Walter Reed National Military Medical Center, he traveled to his Palm Beach, Florida, estate where he will stay through Monday.